-Today, Martha demonstrates how to make a duvet cover out of a pair of sheets.
-Good duvets are expensive; they need to be protected.
+It's surprisingly easy—and cost-effective—to make a customized summer-weight comforter cover from two new (or old) flat sheets.
+Just partner up different shades, or a plain linen with a patterned one, and straight-line sew the tops and sides together.
+For extra ease, forgo the usual button closures at the bottom and add grosgrain-ribbon ties.
 This simple, inexpensive cover will help to keep your duvet clean and will eliminate the necessity for a top sheet as well, which means your bed will be easier to make.
 And since a sheet duvet cover is so easy to make, why not sew a second, for laundry days, while you're at it?

 Here's another Good Thing: To keep your comforter neatly in place, turn the cover inside out and sewing two pieces of five-inch-long fabric tape to all four corners.
 Then tie the fabric tape around each corner of the comforter, and sleep tight.